AlexRubio1/Alex_2025/navigation/about.md

 # About Me

 Hello!
 I’m passionate about coding, sports, and family/friends.
-I 🚀 each day while exploring new technologies, and improving my dveryday skills
+I 🚀 each day while exploring new technologies, and improving my everyday skills

 > **Favorite Quote:**
 > *"For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us"* — Romans 8:18